marisukukise/japReader/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Report a bug
+name: Bug report
-about: Bug report for japReader
+about: Report a bug in japReader
 title: "[BUG]"
 labels: bug
 assignees: ''